codefori/vscode-ibmi-walkthroughs/content/code-ibmi-rpgle/language.md

 ## Content assist

-Are you write new words, Visual Studio Code will prompt new suggestions based on defintions and include statements.
+As you write new words, Visual Studio Code will prompt new suggestions based on defintions and include statements.
 If you want to see all possible suggestions you can use Control + Space to list them.

 ## Column assist for fixed-format RPGLE